prologic/shops/README.md

 There is an issue (#9) in the backlog to address adding support for other authentication mechanisms such as:

-- Password based auth with secure prompts
+- Password based authentication with secure prompts
-- Key based auth by providing an identity file and securely prompting for passphrase if applicable.
+- Key based authentication by providing an identity file and securely prompting for passphrase if applicable.

 ## Specification File Format